Zilog Z80000

-The Z80000 is Zilog's 32-bit processor, first released in 1986.
-It is essentially a 32-bit expansion of its 16-bit predecessor, the Zilog Z8000.
-It includes multiprocessing capability, a six-stage instruction pipeline, and a 256-byte cache.
-Its memory addressing system can access 4 gigabytes of RAM.
-It can execute code written for the Z8000, but is not compatible with the Z80.
+The Zilog Z80000 is an unreleased 32-bit processor designed by Zilog and completed in 1986.
+The Z80000 is a 32-bit expansion of the 16-bit Zilog Z8000 with multiprocessing capability, a six-stage instruction pipeline, and a 256-byte cache.
+It can address 4 gigabytes of RAM, but cannot execute code written for the Z8000 or Z80.

 Described at the time as a "mainframe on a chip", the processor is in many ways an equivalent to Intel's 80386.
-Delays in the initial manufacturing pushed back its availability date to after that of the 386, and the Z80000 saw little use in the market.
+Delays in the initial manufacturing pushed back its availability date to after that of the 386, and the Z80000 only made it to a test sampling phase without ever being released commercially.

 Description

 Like the Z8000 it is based on, the Z80000 has sixteen general-purpose registers, but expanded from the Z8000's 16-bit to 32-bit.
 Like the Z8000, the Z80000 allows its registers to be combined, in this case using two 32-bit registers to act as a single 64-bit one.
 To support the Z8000s 16-bit wide data, the Z80000 can place two 16-bit values in a single 32-register.

 The processor includes a memory management unit that provides protected memory, important for multitasking, and virtual memory addressing for temporary storage of RAM on a hard disk.
 The processor has three methods of accessing memory: